 Contestant: Bert Jones.
 Michael: Bert Jones?

 The team that presented the show remained consistent for most of its run.
-The hostess, who brought on the contestants, was Elisabeth Kingdom (from series two onwards until Jane Murray, pictured above, took over for the last two years - see second article below), Alec Dane the gong man was also responsible for finding the booby prizes, Kay Bird bought the other prizes, organist Harold Smart played the theme music as well as the fanfare for star-prize winning contestants, and the prizes themselves were described off-screen by the dulcet tones of Bob Danvers Walker – best known as the voice of Pathé News.
+The hostess, who brought on the contestants, was Elisabeth Kingdom (from series two onwards until Jane Murray took over for the last two years - see 'Memories of working on Take Your Pick' below), Alec Dane the gong man was also responsible for finding the booby prizes, Kay Bird bought the other prizes, organist Harold Smart played the theme music as well as the fanfare for star-prize winning contestants, and the prizes themselves were described off-screen by the dulcet tones of Bob Danvers Walker – best known as the voice of Pathé News.
 Director was Audrey Starrett.
 Michael Miles was reported to earn the phenomenal (for then) sum of £20,000 a year.
 He was unfairly and incorrectly accused in some quarters of being an alcoholic, but in truth Miles suffered from epilepsy and often locked himself in his dressing room, ashamed of his condition.

 As mentioned in the above article the hostess for the last two years on the series was known as Jane Murray, although her real name is Mary Rose.
 Mary has fond memories of working on the series as she told Television Heaven: